robinmanuelthiel/xamarinworkshop/02 Setting up/README.md

 # Setting up
 Actually, the setup of a working Xamarin environment can get a little bit tricky and time consuming as so many different SDKs and technologies from different companies have to intertwine.

 You can absolutely both, **Windows 10 or OSX/macOS** to develop Xamarin applications.
-Both is fully supported and you can choose which fits you personal preferences most.
-As Visual Studio on Windows is the richest IDE, we will use it for this workshop, but you can do everything on Mac aswell.
+Both is fully supported and you can choose which fits your personal preferences most.
+As Visual Studio on Windows is the richest IDE, we will use it for this workshop, but you can do everything on Mac as well.

 ## Install Xamarin
 Installing Xamarin should be easy but the process varies on the different platforms.
 We will go through both processes together.